Today's Articles

 A demonstration of 500 students began as a response, eventually inspiring 75 students to command a two-day armed student occupation of the college.
 The President of Voorhees agreed to the students' demands but filed a formal request to the South Carolina National Guard to subdue the students.
 The protesters surrendered but were subsequently arrested.
 Many were suspended.

 The campus was listed on the National Register of Historic Places on January 21, 1982.
 It includes thirteen contributing buildings constructed from 1905 to 1935.
-The historic district is noteworthy as an example of pioneering education for African Americans in the early 20th century and its association with co-founder Elizabeth Evelyn Wright.
+The historic district exemplifies pioneering education for African Americans in the early 20th century and its association with co-founder Elizabeth Evelyn Wright.
 In addition, the buildings, constructed chiefly by students, showed ambitious design and masonry techniques.
-Many of these buildings were constructed by the students of Voorhees College as part of their crafts program.
+Many of these buildings were built by the students of Voorhees College as part of their crafts program.

 Voorhees' athletic teams, nicknamed the Tigers, compete as independent National Association of Intercollegiate Athletics (NAIA) members.
 Voorhees was a full member of the Gulf Coast Athletic Conference between 2013 and 2015.
-Men's sports include baseball, basketball, cheerleading, cross country, and track & field; women's sports include basketball, cheerleading, cross country, softball, track & field, and volleyball.
+Men's sports include baseball, basketball, cheerleading, cross country, and track and field; women's sports include basketball, cheerleading, cross country, softball, track and field, and volleyball.

 Notable Alumni include Lester Bankhead and Annie G. Nelson.